sfiligoi/tutorial-k8s-sc22/hands-on/3a_scheduling_hands_on.md

 But we set them to be really low, so it was virtually guaranteed that the Pod would start.

-Let's make it a job and raise the rquirements drastically:
+Let's make it a job and raise the requirements drastically:

 ```yaml